joshuafairchild1/strain-scout/README.md

 * Run `$ ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+* The express server is started by running `node server.js` from the root of the project.

 ## Built With

 * Angular 4 using TypeScript
 * Angular CLI v1.0.0
+* ExpressJS
 * [CannabisReports](https://www.cannabisreports.com/) API
 * SASS